piklist/piklist/readme.txt

 = 0.11.3 =
 Release Date: June 4, 2018

-* FIXED: Multiple images can be removed normally. (prop @alasdaircr)
+* FIXED: Multiple images can be removed normally. (props @alasdaircr)

 = 0.11.2 =
 Release Date: May 24, 2018